ToolJet/ToolJet/docs/docs/data-sources/sendgrid.md

 Click on the 'Save' button to save the datasource.

-## Sending Emails
+## Supported operations
+1. Email service

+### Email service
 Required parameters:
-- Send Mail To
+- Send email to
-- Send Mail From
+- Send email from
-- Email Subject
+- Subject
-- Body as Text
+- Body as text

 Optional parameters:
-- Body as Html
+- Body as HTML

 <img class="screenshot-full" src="/img/datasource-reference/sendgrid/sendgrid-query.jpg" alt="ToolJet - Query SendGrid" height="420"/>

 :::info
-**Send Mail To** - accepts a list of emails separated by comma.
+**Send mail to** - accepts a array/list of emails separated by comma.
 For example:
 `{{["dev@tooljet.io", "admin@tooljet.io"]}}`.
 :::

 :::tip
-**Send a Single email to Multiple Recipients** - The `Send Mail To` field can contain an array of recipients, which will send a single email with all of the recipients in the `Send Mail To` field.
+**Send a single email to multiple recipients** - The `Send mail to` field can contain an array of recipients, which will send a single email with all of the recipients in the field.

-**Send Multiple individual emails to Multiple Recipients** - set <b>Multiple Recipients</b> field to true and the `Send Mail to` field will be split into multiple emails and send to each recipient.
+**Send multiple individual emails to multiple recipients** - set <b>Multiple recipients</b> field to `{{true}}` and the `Send mail to` field will be split into multiple emails and send to each recipient.
 :::